somefunAgba/NLSIG-COVID19Lab/osspaper/paper.md

 The UI (both scripts and graphical) for the `NLSIG-COVID19Lab` package was designed to provide a user-friendly interface for modelling the time-series growth of the COVID-19 epidemic through the `NLSIG` by using official datasets.

+It is useful as a quick real-time monitoring tool for the COVID-19 pandemic. `NLSIG-COVID19Lab` was designed to be used by humans, both researchers and non-reserachers.
+This work won the best paper at the **2nd African Symposium on Big Data, Analytics and Machine Intelligence and 6th TYAN International Thematic Workshop December 3-4, 2020**.

 `NLSIG-COVID19Lab` is currently written in MATLAB but will be implemented in other languages in the future.